-lorida State University, a coeducational graduate research institution, stands among the nation's elite in both academics and athletics.
+loridational stand-both La site of and t work arts a sity the lorida State University, a coeducational graduate research institution, stands among the nation's elite in both academics and athletics.

-Located on the oldest continuous site of higher education in Florida and building rapidly on the framework of a highly regarded liberal arts college for women, the university has emerged over the past 52 years as an institution of national and international esteem.
+Located on the oldest continuous site of higher education in Florida and building rapidly on the framework of a highly regarded liberal arts college for women, the university has emerged over the past 52 itution of national and international years as an institution of national and international esteem.
 Its stature is evidenced by a number of additions to its record of excellence in the 1990s:

-In 1994, Florida State was classified a "ResearchUniversity I" by the Carnegie Foundation, placing it among the nation's top research universities.
+In 1994, Florida State was classified a "Research University I" by the Carnegie Foundation, placing it among the nation's top research universities.

+At FSU, we want all of our athletes to turn professional.
+And former Seminole student-athletes can be found in professions from law to medicine to business ... and everything in between.

+L University
-In 1999, FSU was ranked as the most wired university in Florida, and 44th in the nation, in the "100 Most Wired Colleges" ranking by Yahoo!
-Internet Life magazine.

-FSU established the Bryan Hall Living-Learning Community in fall 1994, a unique academic residential program for freshmen designed to create a close-knit learning environment that benefits from the assets of a large research university.
-Building on the success of the Bryan Hall program, the Broward Hall Social Sciences Residential Program in Public and International Affairs was launched in fall 1999.

-Vice President of the United States Al Gore spoke at the dedication of the National High Magnetic Field Laboratory at FSU in 1994.
+- In 1999, FSU was ranked as the most wired university in Florida, and 44th in the nation, in the "100 Most Wired Colleges" ranking by Yahoo!
+Internet Life magazine. - FSU established the Bryan Hall Living-Learning Community in fall 1994, a unique academic residential program for freshmen designed to create a close-knit learning environment that benefits from the assets of a large research university.
+Building on the success of the Bryan Hall program, the Broward Hall Social Sciences Residential Program in Public and International Affairs was launched in fall 1999. - · Vice President of the United States Al Gore spoke at the dedication of the National High Magnetic Field Laboratory at FSU in 1994.
 The National Science Foundation established the \$100 million magnet lab in 1990 at FSU, which runs the facility in partnership with the Los Alamos National Laboratory and the University of Florida.
 A Nobel laureate in physics and a top Russian physicist were among the first scholars drawn to the faculty.
-The world's largest magnet - two stories high and capable of generating 45 tesla or 1 million times the Earth's magnetic field installed in 1995 at the NHMFL, located in Innovation Park, an off-campus reseach complex.

-FSU created the first multipurpose student identification/ banking card.
-The Card Application Technology Center is a national leader in "smart card" systems.

-In fall 1994, the first tenants moved into the east side of the \$85 million University Center, a classroom and office facility at Doak Campbell Stadium.
-With the completion of the west side in 1996, University Center now provides 550,000 square feet of much needed academic space and a centralized location for student services.

-In 1998, the FSU School of Motion Picture, Television and Recording Arts' graduate film program was ranked in the top 10 in the nation and third among public university film programs.
+The world's largest magnet - two stories high and capable of generating 45 tesla or 1 million times the Earth's magnetic field - was installed in 1995 at the NHMFL. located in Innovation Park, an off-campus research complex. - FSU created the first multipurpose student identification/banking card.
+The Card Application Technology Center is a national leader in "smart card" systems. - In fall 1994, the first tenants moved into the east side of the \$85 million University Center, a classroom and office facility at Doak Campbell Stadium.
+With the completion of the west side in 1996, University Center now provides 550,000 square feet of much needed academic space and a centralized location for student services. - In 1998, the FSU School of Motion Picture, Television and Recording Arts' graduate film program was ranked in the top 10 in the nation and third among public university film programs.
 Offering training for one of Florida's fastest growing industries, FSU conferred its first master's degrees in film in 1991 and its first bachelor's in film in 1993.
-The film school's students have produced numerous national and international award-winning films.

-The Center for Civic Education and Service was established in 1994, aimed at promoting community involvement and civic responsibility as integral elements of the liberal arts education at FSU.
+The Film School's students have produced numerous national and international award-winning films.
+The Center for Civic Education and Service was established in 1994, aimed at promoting community involvement and civic responsibility as integral elements of the liberal arts

+The picturesque Florida State University campus is one of the most beautiful in the pation education at FSU.
 The center supports such service-learning programs as Into the Streets, a one-day community service project for freshmen, and Gadsden ESL (English as a Second Language), which provides educational services to migrant farmworkers.
-Through ServScript, students' service may be recorded on their official academic
+Through ServScript, students' service may be recorded on their official academic transcript.